facette/docs/content/docs/installing.md

 make install
 ```

-By default Facette will be built in the `tmp` folder and installed in the `build` one.
+By default Facette will be built in the `tmp` folder and installed in the `build` folder.
 To change the installation
 directory set the `PREFIX` variable:

 ```